aspose-total/Aspose.Total-Products/total/en/net/conversion/powerpoint-to-excel/_index.md

 <div class=row>
 <div class="demobox tc col-md-12 padding-0" align="center">

-<h3>Free Online Converter for POWERPOINT to EXCEL</h3>
+<h3>Free Online Converter for PowerPoint to Excel</h3>

 <iframe title="Free pptx to xlsx Conversion Tool" style="border: none; height: 426px;" scrolling="no" src="https://total-conversion-app-65z5r2lp.qa.k8s.dynabic.com/?to=xlsx&from=pptx" id="child-iframe" width="80%"></iframe>

 </div></div>
 </div></div>

-{{% blocks/products/pf/feature-page-section  h2="Convert Protected POWERPOINT to EXCEL via C#" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert Protected PowerPoint to Excel via C#" %}}
-While converting POWERPOINT file to EXCEL, if your input POWERPOINT document is password protected you cannot convert it to EXCEL without decrypting the document.
+While converting PowerPoint file to Excel, if your input PowerPoint document is password protected you cannot convert it to Excel without decrypting the document.
 When your document is password protected, it means it enforces certain restrictions on the presentation.
 To remove the restrictions, the password has to be entered.
 A password-protected presentation is considered a locked presentation.
 The API allows you to open the encrypted document by passing the correct password in a LoadOptions object.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "c67832c79481518ab87f3f0b311cb1cd" "convert-protected-powerpoint-to-excel.cs" >}}
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Convert POWERPOINT to EXCEL with Watermark via C#" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert PowerPoint to Excel with Watermark via C#" %}}
-While converting POWERPOINT file to EXCEL, you can also add watermark to your output EXCEL file format.
+While converting PowerPoint file to Excel, you can also add watermark to your output Excel file format.
 In order to add a watermark, you can create a new Workbook object and open the converted HTML document, select Worksheet via its index, create a Shape and use its AddTextEffect function.
-After that you can save your HTML document as EXCEL with Watermark.
+After that you can save your HTML document as Excel with Watermark.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "c67832c79481518ab87f3f0b311cb1cd" "convert-powerpoint-to-excel-with-watermark.cs" >}}
 {{% /blocks/products/pf/feature-page-code  %}}